moni2096/Salary-prediction-through-job-descriptions/README.md

 **Notebook_2**: Notebook 2 is the Data Modeling Process and Hypothesizing solutions and testing them on 20% test set.
 [Check here](https://github.com/moni2096/Salary-prediction-through-job-descriptions/blob/master/2_Data_Modeling.ipynb)

 **Notebook_3**: Notebook 3 will be uploaded very soon.
 Currently with Feature Engineering the MSE achieved is 353.
-Trying to improe MSE.
+Trying to improve MSE.